FluidSynth/fluidsynth/README.md

 The synthesizer was designed to be as self-contained as possible for several reasons:

-- It had to be multi-platform (Linux, MacOS, Win32).
-It was therefore important that the code didn't rely on any platform specific library.
+- It had to be multi-platform (Linux, macOS, Win32).
+It was therefore important that the code didn't rely on any platform-specific library.

-- It had to be easy to integrate the synthesizer modules in various environements, as a plugin or as a dynamically loadable object.
+- It had to be easy to integrate the synthesizer modules in various environments, as a plugin or as a dynamically loadable object.
 I wanted to make the synthesizer available as a plugin (jMax, LADSPA, Xmms, WinAmp, Director, ...); develop language bindings (Python, Java, Perl, ...); and integrate it into (game) frameworks (Crystal Space, SDL, ...).
-For these reasons I've decided it would be easiest if the project stayed very focussed on it's goal (a Soundfont synthesizer), stayed small (ideally one file) and didn't dependent on external code.
+For these reasons I've decided it would be easiest if the project stayed very focussed on its goal (a Soundfont synthesizer), stayed small (ideally one file) and didn't dependent on external code.